Astronomical Society of New South Wales: History

 The society was founded in 1954 as the "Sydney Amateur Astronomers" by Gordon Patston, an aerospace engineer lecturing at Sydney Technical College.
 The club started with about fifteen members with Patston as the president.
 The first meetings were held in the garage behind Patston's house in the suburb of Belfield.

 As the group attracted new members, it became too large for the garage, resulting in a permanent clubhouse being constructed within the Patston family backyard.
-The majority of work was done by club volunteers, and on 18 September 1959, the new facility was officially opened by the astronomer, Bart Bok, the then Director of Mount Stromlo Observatory.
+The majority of work was done by club volunteers, and on the 18th of September 1959, the new facility was officially opened by the astronomer, Bart Bok, the then Director of Mount Stromlo Observatory.

 The club was very active through the late 1950s and 1960s, with general-interest events such as public open nights and sections for special purposes such as a junior section.
-It also worked with professional observers on a number of research projects, including a flare star observing program at the request of the CSIRO and the measurements of transits of artificial satellites across the moon as part of the Smithsonian Astrophysical Observatory's "Project Moonwatch".
+It also worked with professional observers on a number of research projects, including a flare star observing program at the request of the CSIRO and the measurements of transits of artificial satellites across the moon as part of the Smithsonian Astrophysical Observatory's "Project Moon-watch".
 A program for observing artificial satellites was set up at shortly after the launch of the Sputnik satellite on 4 October 1957.
 The club was the first group in the world to see the first artificial satellite, Sputnik I, in October 1957 and they went on to record three of the first four Sputnik observations.

 In 1964 the society's name was changed to the "Astronomical Society of New South Wales", to better reflect the scope of its membership.

 In 1969/70 the Society suffered two major setbacks.
 First, the Society was forced to sell its headquarters when the Council re-zoned and subdivided the Patstons' block of land.
-Second, the Society lost its president when Gordon Patston moved to England to take up a Churchill Fellowship to study aeronautical engineering.
-That combination of events caused financial hardship for the club, and the lack of a permanent venue initially made it difficult to attract and retain members.
+Second, the Society lost its president when Gordon Patston moved to England to take up a Churchill Fellowship to study aerospace engineering.
+The combination of events caused financial hardship for the club, and the lack of a permanent venue initially made it difficult to attract and retain members.
 At its lowest point in the mid-1970s, membership numbers dropped to less than fifty.
 It took nearly ten years to build membership back up to previous levels.

 In 1973 the society acquired a long-term lease from the government for the Crago Observatory site on Bowen Mountain, but in spite of being used regularly, the official inauguration was not held until 20 years later, in 1993.
 Then in 1987, the society purchased the Wiruna property near Ilford, to get away from the increasing glare of the city lights which interfered with observing.

 In 1985 the society was incorporated under the Associations Incorporation Act.
 The society was an early adopter of computer and communications technology, establishing their website in April 1995.